 The book tackles all standard topics of modular arithmetic, congruences, and prime numbers, including quadratic reciprocity.
 In addition, there is significant coverage of various cryptographic issues, geometric connections, arithmetic functions, and basic analytic number theory, ending with a beginner's introduction to the Riemann Hypothesis.
 Ordinarily this should be enough material for a semester course with no prerequisites other than a proof-transition experience and vaguely remembering some calculus.

-The previous edition was the January 2020, or 2020/1 Edition.
+The previous major edition was the January 2020, or 2020/1 Edition.
 This addressed the switch in the Sage cell server to using SageMath 9.0, which runs on Python 3.
 Most Sage commands should still work on older versions of Sage; see below for other editions.

-The immediately preceding August 2019, or 2019/8 Edition, addressed all known typos/unclear pronouns, clarified many proofs, added much more cross-referencing and index entries, and fixed all known errata, though it introduced a couple new errata.
-Other than fixing Sage commands, this edition is identical to the current one.
+The immediately preceding August 2019, or 2019/8 Edition, addressed all known typos/unclear relative pronouns, clarified many proofs, added much more cross-referencing and index entries, and fixed all known errata, though it introduced a couple new errata.
+Other than fixing Sage commands, this edition is identical to the one from 2020.